kianamcc/portal-template/README.md

 # Synapse Portal Template

-## What does this do?
+## What is the Synapse Portal Template?

-This template allows you to build your own synapse-integrated portal.
+This template provides a foundation for building your own Synapse-integrated portal.
+It streamlines the process, enabling you to create a portal tailored to your community’s needs while leveraging Synapse's powerful infrastructure.
+Visit https://www.synapse.org to learn more about Synapse.

-## Setup Your Own Repository
+## Getting Started

 This is a template repository so you can easily create a new repository based on this template repository.